 If you are married, your combined contribution limit is restricted to the total of your combined earned income.

-For the 2019 tax year, the most you can contribute in a year to a Roth IRA is $6,000, or $7,000 if you're 50 or over.
+For the 2019 and 2020 tax years, the most you can contribute in a year to a Roth IRA is $6,000, or $7,000 if you're 50 or older.
 If you have earned income, you can contribute to both a traditional IRA and a Roth IRA, but the combination cannot exceed the above figures.

 Each Roth IRA contribution relates to a specific calendar year.
 You can make a contribution from January 1 of that year until the filing deadline of your tax return.
-Those who wish to make a 2019 Roth IRA contribution can do so from January 1, 2019, until April 18, 2020.
+Those who wish to make a 2019 Roth IRA contribution can do so from Jan.
+1, 2019, until July 15, 2020—the deadline was extended from the usual April 15 in 2020.

 Eligible for Retirement Savers Tax Credit